 - 1VerdictThe new plug-in hybrid Mercedes C 300 e is going to give its rivals from BMW and Volvo a run for their money, with an impressive infotainment system and 60-mile electric driving range

 - 2Range, MPG, CO2 & chargingThe C 300 hybrids' strong range and economy impress, while the diesel-electric version is still fairly frugal when the battery goes flat

-- 6Practicality & boot space - currently readingThey're less practical than a non-hybrid C-Class, but the C 300 hybrid models are just as comfortable and more refined
+- 6Boot space, seating & practicality - currently readingThey're less practical than a non-hybrid C-Class, but the C 300 hybrid models are just as comfortable and more refined